Triple RSI Trading Strategy: Boost Your Win Rate to 90%

 Triple RSI trading rules

 Most traders use RSI as a mean reversion oscillator.
-There is good reason for that, especially if you are looking to trade stocks or the stock market and looking for an indicator with high win rate.
-Since 1985 stocks have reverted to the mean.
+There is a good reason for that, especially if you are looking to trade stocks or the stock market and are looking for an indicator with a high win rate.
+Since 1985, stocks have reverted to the mean.
 We can only guess why, but we believe program trading is one of the main reasons.

 The Triple RSI trading strategy is also based on mean reversion.
 The trading rules are inspired by Larry Connors’ R3 strategy, but we have modified them.
-Here they are:
+These are the trading rules:

 - The 5-day RSI is below 30, and